Computer architecture is fundamentally about trade-offs: every design decision involves balancing competing goals.

 - Read After Write (RAW): An instruction reads a register before a previous instruction has written to it.
 Example: Instr1 writes R1, Instr2 reads R1.
 This is the only true data hazard that causes incorrect results if unhandled.

 - Write After Read (WAR): An instruction writes to a register before a previous instruction has finished reading from it.
 Example: Instr1 reads R1, Instr2 writes R1.
+The read must complete before the write.

 - Write After Write (WAW): Two instructions write to the same register, and their order matters.
 Example: Instr1 writes R1, Instr2 writes R1.
+Just need to ensure the correct order of writes.

 Solutions for RAW hazards: